joharha5581/sep10-freedom-project/blog/entry03.md

 ##### Sources

-Even though most of my ideas came from brainstorming and my own experience with screenwriting, I still looked at other tools to undertsna dwhat features are common.
+Even though most of my ideas came from brainstorming and my own experience with screenwriting, I still looked at other tools to understand what features are common.
 I researched script-organizing apps, film-planning websites, and screenwiritng programs.
 These gave me ideas on what writers struggle with and what my app can improve.

 ##### EDP (Engineering Design Process)